YannickJadoul/Parselmouth/README.md

 **Notarization.** If you want others to be able to use your Mac app, you will probably have to not only *sign* the executable, but also *notarize* it.
-To this end, do Xcode (version 13) -> Product -> Archive -> Distribute App -> Developer ID -> Upload -> Automatically manage signing -> Upload -> ...wait... (“Package Approved”) ...wait...
+To this end, do Xcode (version 15) -> Product -> Archive -> Distribute App -> Developer ID -> Upload -> Automatically manage signing -> Upload -> ...wait... (“Package Approved”) ...wait...
 (“Ready to distribute”) -> Export Notarized App).
-If your Praat.app was built into `~/builds/mac_products/Configuration64`, then you can save the notarized `Praat.app` in `~/builds/mac_products`, then drag it in the Finder to `~/builds/mac_products/Configuration64`, overwriting the non-notarized Praat.app that was already there.
-If on the way you receive an error “App Store Connect Operation Error -- You must first sign the relevant contracts online”, or “Couldn’t communicate with a helper application“, you have to log in to `developer.apple.com` and do Review Agreement -> Agree;
+If your Praat.app was built into `~/Dropbox/Praats/bin/macos/Configuration64`, then you can save the notarized `Praat.app` in `~/Dropbox/Praats/bin/macos`, then drag it in the Finder to `~/Dropbox/Praats/bin/macos/Configuration64`, overwriting the non-notarized Praat.app that was already there.
+If on the way you receive an error “App Store Connect Operation Error -- You must first sign the relevant contracts online”, or “Couldn’t communicate with a helper application“, or just a crash (happens with Xcode 15.0), you will have to log in to `developer.apple.com` and do Review Agreement -> Agree;
-you may then also have to go (or log in) to App Store Connect, then Agreements, Tax, and Banking -> Paid Apps -> View or Terms (even if you have no paid apps).
+you may then also have to go (or log in) to App Store Connect, then Business (or Agreements, Tax, and Banking) -> Paid Apps Agreement -> View and Agree to Terms (even if you have no paid apps).

+**Testing** on multiple Intel64 platform versions can be done on older Intel64 Macs, using virtual machines with Parallels Desktop.
+For instance, a 2013 Macbook Pro can handle OS X 10.11 El Capitan, 10.12 Sierra, 10.13 High Sierra, macOS 10.14 Mojave, 10.15 Catalina, and macOS 11 Big Sur, while a 2018 Macbook Pro can handle macOS 10.14 Mojave, 10.15 Catalina, macOS 11 Big Sur, macOS 12 Monterey, and macOS 13 Ventura (and macOS 14 Sonoma natively).
+Testing on multiple ARM64 platform versions can be done on an older ARM64 Mac, using virtual machines with Parallels Desktop.
+For instance, a 2020 Mac Mini could handle macOS 11 Big Sur, macOS 12 Monterey, and macOS 13 Ventura (and macOS 14 Sonoma natively).

 ### 3.3.
 Compiling on Linux and other Unixes

-To set up the required system libraries, install some graphics and sound packages:
+To set up the system libraries required for **building**, install the necessary build tools as well as some graphics and sound packages:

-    sudo apt-get install libgtk-3-dev
+    sudo apt install make gcc g++ rsync pkg-config sudo apt install libgtk-3-dev
-    sudo apt-get install libasound2-dev
+    sudo apt install libasound2-dev
-    sudo apt-get install libpulse-dev
+    sudo apt install libpulse-dev
-    sudo apt-get install libjack-dev
+    sudo apt install libjack-dev

 To set up your source tree for Linux, go to Praat's sources directory (where the folders `fon` and `sys` are) and type one of the four following commands: